sph-mn/nihongo/readme.md

   * [jlpt n5 words and meanings](http://www.passjapanesetest.com/jlpt-n5-vocabulary-list/)
   * [list of kanji radicals by stroke count](https://en.wikipedia.org/wiki/List_of_kanji_radicals_by_stroke_count)

-most data sources are included, except for the jlpt n5 wordlist, and all other data of this project is cc-by-sa-4.0.
+most data is included, except for the jlpt n5 wordlist, and all other data of this project is cc-by-sa-4.0.

 # technical
 * the code uses javascript, nodejs and its package manager npm. the code is actually written in [coffeescript](http://coffeescript.org), which is javascript written with less code